Lang-Shao/graduate_cource/Using_C++/Using_Geant4/Install_Geant4/README.md

 > make -jN  (DO NOT RUN THIS LINE DIRECTLY)

-where N is the number of parallel jobs you require (e.g. if your machine has a dual core processor, you could set N to 2).
+where N is the number of parallel jobs you require (e.g. if your CPU only has a dual core processor, you could set N to 2).

 my case: